Book Cover Art Design Services

 Do your prices include the stock image fees & photos?

 The prices include the use of stock images with a standard royalty-free license.
 Meaning, I will purchase the images with a royalty-free license (using my account) from one of a number of royalty-free stock photography/illustration websites I utilize.
-The stock images used in the design are sourced from Getty Images sites, primarily iStock (istockphoto.com).
+The stock images used in the design are primarily sourced from iStock Photo (istockphoto.com).
 Stock image licenses are not transferable, hence, you do not receive the stock image upon project completion (so I don’t feel comfortable charging you a separate fee based on images used).

 Note: prices do not include any separate licensing agreements with non-stock site photographers.